ebnerlena/advanced_multivariate_analysis/notes.md

 - Principal curves: Exploit the self-consistency properties
 - Local MDS: reproducing large distances is less important than reproducing the shorter ones
 - ISOMAP: large distances between objects are estimated from the shorter ones, by the shortest path length.
 Then shorter and estimated-larger distances have the same importance in a final MDS step
+- - tSNE: use Kullberg Leibler divergence with Symetric cost function and a t-distribution on data by using conditional probabilities

 - **Dimensionality reduction problem**:
   - Looking for a low dimensional configuration Y, that is a n × q matrix, q < n,